-Figure 7b shows hourly averages of all agents that are en route.
+Figure 7b shows 15-min averages of all agents that are en route.
 First, one notices that the variance along the time axis is much stronger than for the departures.
 This is due to the fact that the trips during the peak periods are longer (Fig. 6).
 Thus, the increased number of departures goes along with an increase of the time that travellers remain in the system.
-(This, in itself, would already be difficult to model with a conventional modelling system.)
 Second, one notices that the overall number of people en-route goes up with the reduced non-car disutility.
 Clearly, this is a consequence of the longer travel times with the non-car modes.

 Non-car departures (Fig. 8a) show the expected behavior: More non-car departures at all times as a function of a reduced disutility.
-Somewhat surprising may be the share of the non-car depar-
+Somewhat surprising may be the share of the non-car departures: It essentially remains constant from 6am to 6pm, and it does that for all values of $\beta{tr,nc}$